sadielbartholomew/pear-programming/README.md

-# pear-programming
+# Pear Programming

-Pair program with a wise fruit providing general prompts and advice
+Pair program with a wise fruit providing general prompts and advice :pear: